 Unfortunately, this is not always an objective factor as different manufacturers have established different policies related to the warranties they offer.
 For example, Darn Tough offer an unconditional lifetime guarantee for its clients from the US (apparently, the warranty policies for internationals differ).
 Others such as Farm to Feet offer a satisfaction guarantee so that if you aren’t completely satisfied with the durability or performance of your socks, you can return them for a replacement pair or a refund (with proof of purchase).
 Smartwool’s warranty policy is very similar to this but it comes with a set timeframe of 2 years.
 Other companies offer more limited policies like the standard 30 or 60-day return policy.

-Generally, be careful when you see something such as “lifetime guarantee” or “lifetime warranty” or “2 years guarantee”, etc. Often, in order to be eligible for a replacement pair or a refund, you must satisfy certain condition(s).
+Generally, be careful when you see something such as a “lifetime guarantee” or “lifetime warranty” or “2 years guarantee”, etc. Often, in order to be eligible for a replacement pair or a refund, you must satisfy certain conditions.

 Conclusion